Social Media Marketing Tips: 4 Examples That Work

 Their videos are just 10–15 seconds long.
 There's no dialogue -- only light background music.
 Some clips don't promote anything, and the ones that do are so subtle that they barely feel like ads.

 But they're incredibly engaging.
-I found myself watching them multiple times -- and forwarding them on to others.
+I found myself watching them multiple times -- and sharing them with others.

 Simple, Relatable Moments in Social Media Marketing